Beloved orca Tokitae dies

-INDIANAPOLIS — Tokitae, the orca who Jim Irsay would have had a hand in repatriating back to the Salish Sea, passed away on Friday afternoon.
+INDIANAPOLIS — Tokitae, the captive orca who Colts owner Jim Irsay would have had a hand in repatriating back to the Salish Sea, passed away on Friday afternoon.

-The Miami Seaquarium said she passed from a potential renal condition, and announced her death on social media.
+The Miami Seaquarium said she died from a potential renal condition, and announced her death on social media.

-Friends of Toki, the group that had long worked to return Toki back to her native waters, told 13News this of her death:
+Friends of Toki, the group that had long worked to return Tokitae back to her native waters, told 13News this of her death:

 Toki was an inspiration to all who had the fortune to hear her story and especially to the Lummi nation that considered her family.
 Those of us who have had the honor and privilege to spend time with her will forever remember her beautiful spirit.